jesgadiaz/BFF/README.md

+# Burning Farthest-First algorithm
-# Approximation algorithm for the graph burning problem
+# An approximation algorithm for the graph burning problem
 This repository contains a Python implementation of the 'burning greedy permutation' algorithm.
 The approximation factor of this algorithm is 3-2/b(G).

 ## Running the algorithm

-To execute the 'burning greedy permutation' algorithm (bgp.py) run the following command on a Terminal.
+To execute the 'burning farthest-first' algorithm (bff.py) run the following command on a Terminal.

 ```
-$ python bgp.py {instance} {n} {m} {plus}
+$ python bff.py {instance} {n} {m} {plus}
 ```

 ### Where,